 Would you make a good astronomer?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-Typical majors that most aspiring astronomers focus on in college are Physics, Applied Physics or Astrophysics.
-Focus on schools that have good programs in these departments and also schools that have strong mathematics programs.
-After completing undergraduate education look for a position as a research assistant and pursue a master's degree or a PHD.
+Typical majors that most aspiring astronomers focus on in college are physics, applied physics or astrophysics.
+The focus should be on schools that have good programs in these departments and also schools that have strong mathematical programs.
+After completing undergraduate education, it is a good idea to look for a position as a research assistant and pursue a master's degree or a PHD.
 Most prominent positions in the workplace require this form of higher education in order to move forward professionally.

 Workplaces for astronomers can vary.
-Typical classroom settings are common for those who end up teaching their craft to others.
-Observatories are also typical and provide astronomers with labs where they can continue their studies while also making a living.
+Typical classroom settings are common for those who teach.
+Observatories are also typical workplaces and provide astronomers with labs.
 The ultimate goal for any astronomer, however, is almost certainly a career at NASA.
-This workplace is filled with people who share an equal fascination with the world beyond and who are all working towards the same general cause.
+NASA is a United States government agency that is responsible for science and technology related to air and space.